-In the previous section, we defined the 'Return', Gt, as the total reward an agent expects to accumulate starting from time step t.
+The 'Return', Gt, is defined as the total reward an agent expects to accumulate starting from time step t.
 For tasks that have a definite end (episodic tasks), this is simply the sum of all rewards from t+1 until the episode terminates.

 However, many interesting RL problems involve ongoing interactions without a natural endpoint (continuing tasks).
 Imagine an agent managing a power grid or a trading bot operating continuously.
 If we simply sum rewards indefinitely, the Return Gt could easily become infinite.
 Comparing infinite returns doesn't help us determine which policy is better.
 Furthermore, even in episodic tasks, should a reward received 100 steps into the future be valued the same as a reward received right now?